beerus11/web2pdf/README.md

 # web2pdf
-Convert webpages to PDF!
-Format  and save them into your pc.
+Convert webpages into PDF!
+Format  and save them in your pc.